rivet-lang/rive/README.md

-Rivet's goal is to be a very powerful programming language and at the same time easy to use, with a syntax inspired mainly by Rust and C# (which are the coolest languages I've ever seen), and by other languages such as Python, Lua, TypeScript, etc.
+Rivet's goal is to be a very powerful programming language and at the same time easy to use, with a syntax inspired mainly by Rust and C# (which are the coolest languages I've ever seen), and by other languages such as Python, Lua, TypeScript, D, etc.

 It is true that there are many programming languages and each of them specialized in a field; some with strange syntax in my opinion (like Lisp) and others with a high